zkMeLabs/zkme-did-registry/README.md

 ## Overview

-The zkMe registry contract acts as a public ledger, where the zkMe-Identity specified Decentralised Identifiers will be logged.
-The specifications related to zkMe DID method are mentioned in the document.
-A DID generated using the zkMe DID generator, can be stored and managed on the ledger using this contract library.
+The zkMe registry contract serves as a public ledger for logging zkMe-Identity specified Decentralised Identifiers.
+The document outlines the specifications related to the zkMe DID method.
+This contract library can be used to store and manage a DID generated using the zkMe DID generator on the ledger.

 ## Contract Deployment